riahtu/php-random-image-generator/README.md

 Setting up the application is as easy as:
 1. Run `make install` to install dependencies
-2. Run `make run` to run the application
+2. Run `make run cmd="img:create:random"` to create an image

+It might be easier to use the command line of the php container to execute, in order to get this working use `make shell`, this will bring you to the shell of a running php environment and allows you to use commands in the form
+of: `bin/console list`.

 ## Plans for the future